nodrogluap/OpenDBA/README.md

  [85] 29351 29428 29467 29468 29509 29580 29686 29715 29719 29750 29752 29765
  [97] 29766 29772 29785 29875
 ```

+To use these tests, one must have ``R`` installed with the ``multimode`` and ``diptest`` packages.
+This is most easily acheived by install the OpenDBA conda environment as detailed at the bottom of this README.

 ## Common Problems &amp; Solutions